Delboy/EatMe/TESTING.md

 ## Validators
 - HTML
     - No errors were returned when passing through the official[W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Featmeproject.herokuapp.com%2F)
+    *<i>note</i> - On pages where a form the validator throws a host of errors.
+These errors are caused by the installed Summernot library and as such are unable to be rectified.
 - CSS
      - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Featmeproject.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JavaScript